Don’t Let These Audi Repairs Sneak Up On You

 - Catalytic Converter: Although nearly everyone has heard the term “catalytic converter”, you would be surprised by the number of people that don’t actually know what this car part does.
 Basically, your Audi’s catalytic converter is an emissions control device that takes the exhaust from your vehicle and makes it less toxic to the environment.
 This part is important because it not only helps to protect the environment but is also largely responsible for your Audi passing emissions tests.
 Catalytic converters often experience issues with carbon buildup which solidifies and impedes the flow of exhaust from a vehicle.
 While replacing the catalytic converter will fix the issue temporarily, the root cause of catalytic conversion failure is typically the engine.
 If you’re experiencing issues with your catalytic converter let our Audi repair experts take a look at your vehicle.
 You may need to have your engine tuned up to ensure it isn’t releasing excess emissions.

 - Oxygen Sensor: The oxygen center is only included on this list because it is an issue that plagues, literally, every vehicle ever built.
 The most common reason that your Audi’s “check engine light” is on is that an oxygen sensor somewhere on your vehicle has failed.
 The function of the oxygen sensor in your Audi is to send information to your Audi’s onboard computer relating to oxygen levels in the engine which, in turn, helps determine the overall performance and efficiency of your vehicle.
-Replacing an oxygen sensor is a common Audi repair issue and our technicians at Kudos Import and Performance are well-versed in the process.
+Replacing an oxygen sensor is a common Audi repair issue and our technicians at Luxury Import Auto Repair Specialist are well-versed in the process.

 We hope that this short blog series has helped our Chesterfield customers with Audi’s feel better about the health of their Audi.
-If you feel that your Audi may need some repairs or maintenance, please set up an appointment today with the experts at Kudos Import and Performance.
+If you feel that your Audi may need some repairs or maintenance, please set up an appointment today with the experts at Luxury Import Auto Repair Specialist.
 We’ll fix the issue and get you back on the road.